WINTER 2020-2021 PROGRAM

 Virtual Weekend Retreat: January 9-10, 2021 - 8:30am to 4pm both days.
 Participants who are not able to attend one of these days can arrange to meet with facilitators another day (make up date TBD).

 Leader: Leslie H. Nicoll, PhD, MBA, RN, FAAN

-Application Deadline: Friday, August 23, 2019 (Applicants will be notified within 2 weeks of the deadline and will start the program in early September with a one-on-one consultation)
+Application Deadline: Applications are no longer being accepted (Applicants will be notified 1 week after deadline and will start program in early October with a one-on-one consultation)

 Eligibility and Selection Criteria: